Biochemistry (BCHM)

 Prerequisite(s): CHEM 227 and (BCHM 370 or BIOL 370 or CHEM 370 or BCHM 470 or BIOL 470 or CHEM 470)

 This course examines the roles that metals play in biological systems, including the chemical principles that make metal ions well-suited for roles in protein structure, in redox catalysis and in acid base chemistry.
-The physical and experimental techniques that are applied to explore the structure and function of metals systems will be introduced using case studies from the primary scientific literature in the field.
-BCHM 370 or its equivalent are strongly recommended but not required.
+The physical and experimental techniques that are applied to explore the structure and function of metals in natural systems will be introduced using case studies from the primary scientific literature iin the field.
+BCHM 370 or its quivalent are strongly recommended but not required.
+(F, AY).

 Prerequisite(s): CHEM 136 and BIOL 140